rtaibah/jekyll-blog/_posts/blog/2008-02-21-howto-your-perfect-ubuntu-on-your-perfect-eee-pc.md

+---

-title: Howto: Your Perfect Ubuntu on Your Perfect Eee PC
+title: "Howto: Your Perfect Ubuntu on Your Perfect Eee PC"
 author: rami
+layout: linuxologist
-permalink: howto-your-perfect-ubuntu-on-your-perfect-eee-pc
+permalink: /2008/02/21/howto-your-perfect-ubuntu-on-your-perfect-eee-pc
-tags: eee-pc, Ubuntu, howto
+categories: Blog
+tags: [eee-pc, ubuntu, howto]
+summary: Now that you [installed Ubuntu](/2008/02/11/howto-install-ubuntu-on-your-eee-pc) on your Eee PC, you will soon realize that something is amiss.
+Wireless doesn't work, shutdown almost never works, the whole desktop seems to be cramped onto a small screen...etc.
+Now it's time to perfect our Ubuntu.

+---

-Now that you [installed Ubuntu]({filename}/blog/2008-02-11-howto-install-ubuntu-on-your-eee-pc.markdown) on your Eee PC, you will soon realize that something is amiss.
+Now that you [installed Ubuntu](/2008/02/11/howto-install-ubuntu-on-your-eee-pc) on your Eee PC, you will soon realize that something is amiss.
 Wireless doesn't work, shutdown almost never works, the whole desktop seems to be cramped onto a small screen...etc.
 Now it's time to perfect our Ubuntu.

 **Note: This guide is built on the assumption that you have no swap and that you got madwifi working NOT ndiswrapper.**

 ## CDROM tweaks